rjferguson21/big-bang/docs/developer/package-integration/package-integration-flux.md

 > Throughout this document, we will be setting up an application called `podinfo` as a demonstration

-## Flux Helm Chart
+## Big Bang Helm Chart

-The purpose of the Flux Helm chart is to create a Big Bang compatible, easy-to-use spec for deploying the package.
+The purpose of the Big Bang Helm chart is to create a Big Bang compatible, easy-to-use spec for deploying the package.
 Reasonable and safe defaults are provided and any needed secrets are auto-created.
 We accept the trade-off of easy deployment for complicated template code.
 Details are in the following steps.

    ```shell
    gitrepository.yaml    # Flux GitRepository, configured by Big Bang chart values.